EBI-Metagenomics/genome_uploader/README.md

   [--test]
 ```
 If you do not have **ena-webin-cli** installed add the `--download-webin-cli` flag.
 The tool will be automatically downloaded.
 It requires a recent JAVA version to be able to work following [official repo](https://github.com/enasequence/webin-cli). \
-If you want to use local Java .jar (downloaded after pip installation) provide it with `--webin-cli-jar`.
+If you want to use your local Java .jar (downloaded after pip installation) provide it with `--webin-cli-jar`.

 Other options:
 ```bash